Aberdeen manager Stephen Glass wants swift action in transfer market

 Glass also has decisions to make about his soon to be out of contract players at the club.

-Ash Taylor, Tommie Hoban, Niall McGinn, Greg Leigh and Mikey Duncan are among the high profile first teams whose contract are due to expire in the summer and the manager hopes to reach a decision on some of them soon.
+Ash Taylor, Tommie Hoban, Niall McGinn, Greg Leigh and Mikey Devlin are among the high profile first-teamers whose Aberdeen contracts are due to expire in the summer and the manager hopes to reach a decision on some of them soon.

 He said: “It’s ongoing.
 If we decide that we’ve got the best in house, we’ll pull the trigger on that sort of thing quick.